top of page

 Partners

 Joe Orefice, Director, Yale Forest, Yale School of the Environment; Lee Allen, Emeritus C.A.
-Schenck Distinguished Professor of Forestry and Emeritus Director of Forest Productivity Cooperative, North Carolina State University, Tony D'Amato and Ali Kosiba from the University of Vermont Rubinstein School of Environment, Glenn Goodrich of Goodrich Maple Farm, Peter Smallidge from Cornell's Arnot Forest.
+Schenck Distinguished Professor of Forestry and Emeritus Director of Forest Productivity Cooperative, North Carolina State University, Tony D'Amato and Ali Kosiba from the University of Vermont Rubenstein School of Environment, Glenn Goodrich of Goodrich Maple Farm, Peter Smallidge from Cornell's Arnot Forest.

 Forest Farming & At-Risk Plant Propagation